How to stop DOG urine stains on a lawn

 - Avoid lawn pees in the morning: The first pee of the day is typically more concentrated—take your dog for a walk instead.

 - Keep your lawn strong: Regular mowing, watering, and feeding make grass more resilient.
-Our iGrow Carpet system helps too!

 - Experiment with dog rocks or dietary tweaks: These may help reduce nitrogen levels, but results vary per dog.